dshaaban01/memcache-perf-dynamic/README.md

-Memcache-perf
+Memcache-perf-dynamic
 =============

-Memcache-perf is a memcached load generator designed for high request rates, good tail-latency measurements, and realistic request stream generation.
+Memcache-perf-dynamic is a dynamic memcached load generator designed for high request rates, good tail-latency measurements, and realistic request stream generation.

+The tool provides the capability to generate fully varying load, both random and supplied.

 Requirements
 ============